National Council of Nonprofits

 The Council is poised for growth, with a passionate Board of Directors and talented, mission-driven staff.
 Major funders who recognize the importance of the Council's work are investing in its capacity to expand its work to connect, champion, and inform nonprofits to respond, recover, and rebuild from the pandemic and associated crises.

 To achieve its goals, the National Council of Nonprofits is seeking a dynamic, seasoned professional with a proven track record to fill the new position of Chief Development Officer (CDO).
 In this senior role, the CDO will work closely with the Council's President & CEO, Board of Directors, staff colleagues, and philanthropic partners to cultivate and secure new support from philanthropic sources including large national foundations, regional and "giving while living" foundations, and high-net-worth individuals.
 The CDO's work will result in authentic impact by helping more than a million charitable nonprofits better serve their communities.

 The Council's office is conveniently located near Washington, DC's Metro Center.
 Currently, all staff are working remotely.
-A person located in or willing to relocate to the Washington, DC area is preferred, although individuals with stellar qualifications who are based outside of the DC region post-pandemic will be considered.
+A person located in or willing to relocate to the Washington, DC area is preferred, although individuals with stellar qualifications who are based outside of the DC region will be considered.
 In either case, all staff will continue to work from home for the foreseeable future.

 RESPONSIBILITIES AND PRIORITIES